 With point c), I would have reservations if just a paraphrase is being used rather than a more accurate translation.
 I’d also have concerns if the author doesn’t believe that ALL Scripture is for us today but instead wants to only read the “red letters” in the Bible.
 The Holy Spirit is fully God and He inspired the whole Bible (2 Timothy 3:14-17).
 It isn’t to say I wouldn’t use a resource that has teaches this perspective; but if I did, I’d want to acknowledge my concerns with it to my children/teens with open communication.

-Example: At the moment, I can’t remember any homeschool curriculum that fits these concerns but I’m sure there likely is some out there, especially for older grades.
+Example: At the time of writing this, I can’t remember any homeschool curriculum that fits these concerns but I’m sure there likely is some out there, especially for older grades.
 Although by that stage, reading and discussing materials that are controversial is sometimes beneficial.

 Reminder: This question # 8 is about spiritual instruction.
 It is not about school subject instruction if there is an absence of religious training in it.
 To clarify with an example, we do not see any problem with using secular math curriculum authored by a non-Christian (provided that the pages do not heavily promote anti-Biblical ideas).
 Instead, our concerns there turn to personal preferences as to how math is taught, if the methods are as helpful as other options.
 The same idea is with shopping for groceries – we don’t have a problem buying products made by non-Christians.
 I add this note here because some homeschoolers are concerned if a secular product is used for any core curriculum resource but we do not share that viewpoint.